Do You Need a PMO or a TMO?

 - A TMO focuses primarily on the interactions between the components of this system over time, space and depth.

-- This requires that the TMO study and solve problems of network analysis, human dynamics and stakeholder management.
+- This looks like one of the Agile Manifesto Values, doesn’t it?
+This requires that the TMO study and solve problems of network analysis, human dynamics and stakeholder management.

 - A TMO addresses complex tasks and interactions at different scales